kumudlakara/daiCy/README.md

  - `int dcget(dcarr *arr, int index)` : get the value at the index
  - `dcarr dccopy(dcarr *arr)` : create a copy of the dcarray
  - `void dcsort(dcarr *arr, char *order)` : sort the dcarray in  ascending or descending order.
 DaiCy uses quick sort for all sorting functions given its favourable time complexity.
+ - `dcarr todcarr(int arr[], int size)` : convert vanilla C array to dcarray so as to make use of all advantages of dcarray.

+ *note: the "todc" property has not been added for all datatypes as of now. dcarray, dcfarray and dcmatrix*

  ## 2. DaiCy FloatArray (dcfarr)